Fix macOS Ventura Secondary Monitor Not Detecting Flickering

 5- Restart your Mac in Safe mode

-would like to go with a safe mode solution to fix the external display not detecting issues after the monetary update. follow how to restart your mac in safe mode.
+would like to go with a safe mode solution to fix the external display not detecting issues after the monetary update.
+Follow how to restart your Mac in safe mode.

 5.2- Keep Your Mac Software Upto Date

-You should check your mac software update, recently the Mac software update is macOS, please install it and try to connect the second monitor. if your mac is unable to install the latest macOS, please refer to this solution that fix cannot install the latest macOS.
+You should check your Mac software update.
+Recently, the Mac software update is macOS; please install it and try to connect the second monitor.
+If your mac cannot install the latest macOS, please refer to this solution that fix cannot install the latest macOS.

 6- Re-install macOS

-A complete guide for re-install macOS Monterey.
+A complete guide for re-install macOS.

 7- Downgrade macOS 12.XX to macOS 12 Monterey or Ventura

-Leave a Reply
+Leave a Comment